Animal Transports During Heat

 This year we are launching a major campaign against animal transport in the summer heat, among other things:

-- we're putting pressure on European ministers and the European Commission to take action before it's too late,
+- from May onwards, we put pressure on European ministers, veterinary offices and chief veterinarians as well as the EU Commission to take action before it is too late,,

-- we produce an information sheet in many different languages for veterinarians, drivers and transport companies, explaining how they can avoid heat stress during transport,
+- we have created an information sheet in many different languages for veterinarians, drivers and transport companies, explaining how they can avoid heat stress during transport,

-- we are producing a brochure for police officers in which we give practical tips on how to deal with animal transports checks duringhigh temperatures.
+- we have created a handbook for police officers in which we give practical tips on how to deal with animal transports in high temperatures,

 What you can do